2017 Grand Cercle tasting at La Dauphine. Self service!

 Marquis d'Alesme displayed great things like a splendid aromatic nose of black cherries, splendid acidity and structure, fine fruity palate and long finish.
 Simply delicious wine.

-Dauzac, Desmirail and Lascombes had a pretty aromatic nose of black fruit, a healthy dose of oak, splendid complexity and length.
+Dauzac, Desmirail and Lascombes had a pretty aromatic nose of black fruit, a healthy dose of oak, and splendid complexity and length.
 Persistent finish.
 Well-made wines.

 d'Issan and Kirwan showed the same splendid qualities as Dauzac with slightly less intensity and length.
 Very seductive wines indeed.